Inference¶

 as

-The performance of these quantities across online CBC pipelines is shown below.
+Similarly, the performance of these quantities across the select online SSM CBC search pipelines is shown below.